Committee of Union and Progress: 31 March Mutiny

 The murder of the anti-Unionist journalist Hasan Fehmi on 6 April was widely seen as an assassination by the CUP.
 His funeral turned into a demonstration against the committee when a crowd of 50,000 assembled in Sultanahmet Square and eventually in front of the parliament.
 These events served to be the backdrop of the 31 March incident.

 Days afterward, discontent against the CUP and disappointment from broken promises culminated in an uprising by reactionaries and liberals.
-A mob revolted in Constantinople that Abdul Hamid II took advantage of, securing his absolutism once again.
-The members of the Liberty Party that took part in the uprising lost control of the situation when the sultan accepted the mob's demands, again suspending the constitution and shuttering the parliament.
+The members of the Liberty Party that took part in the uprising lost control of the situation and the sultan reluctantly accepted the mob's demands, again suspending the constitution and shuttering the parliament.
 The uprising was localised in the capital, so MPs and other Unionists were able to flee and organise.
 Talât was able to escape to Aya Stefanos (Yeşilköy) with 100 deputies to organise a counter government.

-In the military, Mahmud Şevket Pasha joined forces with Unionist and constitutionalist officers to form the "Action Army" and began a march on Constantinople.
-Some lower ranking Unionist officers within the formation included Enver, Niyazi, and Cemal, as well as Mustafa İsmet (İnönü) and Mustafa Kemal (Atatürk).
-Upon the Army of Action arriving at Ayastefanos, it was secretly agreed there that Abdul Hamid would be deposed.
+In the military, Mahmud Şevket Pasha assembled a strike force of Macedonian troops loyal to the constitution called the "Action Army" and marched on Constantinople.
+Upon the Action Army arriving at Ayastefanos, it was secretly agreed that Abdul Hamid would be deposed.
 Constantinople was taken back within a few days and order was restored through many courts marshals and executions, and the constitution was reinstated for the third and final time.
 Abdul Hamid II was deposed via a fatwa issued by the Shaykh-al-Islam and a unanimous vote of the Ottoman Parliament.
 Abdul Hamid's younger half-brother replaced him and took the name Mehmed V, committing to the role of a constitutional monarch and figurehead of the future CUP party-state.
+An extensive set of constitutional amendments would be signed into law that weakened the Sultan's powers in favor of parliament and the Sublime Porte.